 a Fully State Accredited-College Preparatory Christian School

-1st Grade - Miss Callicutt's class will collect candy canes, socks and Christmas cards during the month of December.
+Miss Calicutt's class will collect candy canes, socks and Christmas cards during the month of December.
 They will also practice singing Christmas carols and reciting Bible memory verses that correlate with Christmas.
 They will then coordinate a time to visit Sears Manor Nursing Home.
 They will wear Christmas Sunday dress and meet in the front room where they will sing and recite Bible verses to the patients.
 They will pass out cards, candy canes and socks to every one that attends.
 Afterwards, they will visit individual rooms of those who were unable to attend.
 This is not only a blessing to the patients, but a blessing to the children as well.
 The students really enjoy the fellowship and the feeling they get when they do good for others.